 All investor lists > Seed

-Browse OpenVC's list of seed investors and VCs that support founders in the early revenue days of their business.
+Browse OpenVC's list of seed stage investors and VCs that are actively supporting founders in the early revenue days of their startup.

 List author: Harrison Faull